Donald Trump Under Fire After Reportedly Retweeting Someone Who Wrote ‘Epstein Didn’t Kill Himself’

 — Molly Jong-Fast???? (@MollyJongFast) May 3, 2020

 This is not the first time that Trump has elevated conspiracy theories regarding Epstein’s death.
-As USA Today reported last year, not long after his death last year in the Metropolitan Correctional Center in Manhattan, Trump retweeted someone who appeared to link the death to former President Bill Clinton, who once had a relationship with Epstein and flew on the disgraced financier’s private plane before allegations of child sexual assault surfaced against him.
+As USA Today reported last year, not long after Epstein’s death in the Metropolitan Correctional Center in Manhattan, Trump retweeted someone who appeared to link the death to former President Bill Clinton.
+Clinton once had a relationship with Epstein and flew on the disgraced financier’s private plane before allegations of child sexual assault surfaced against him.

-Reporters pressed Trump about the retweet, which claimed that Epstein “had information on Bill Clinton & now he’s dead” and questioned how he could have died after reportedly being put on suicide watch.
+Reporters pressed Trump about the retweet, which claimed that Epstein “had information on Bill Clinton & now he’s dead,” and they questioned how he could have died after reportedly being put on suicide watch.

 “The retweet was from somebody that is a very respected conservative pundit so I think that was fine,” Trump said, adding that he wants a “full investigation” of Epstein’s death.